bluwy/tsconfig-grimoire/README.md

 - **`references`**: A list of other tsconfigs that should be part of this (root) tsconfig.
 When checking if a file is included, the referenced tsconfigs are checked first before the root tsconfig.
 Each tsconfigs uses the same rules.
 Project references only go one-level deep, so the referenced tsconfigs' own references are not considered.
 See the [Project references](#project-references) section for more details.

 If a file is not explicitly included by `files` or `include`, but is imported by one of the explicitly included files (recursively in the import graph), it is considered implicitly included and matched by the tsconfig.
 The file would then use that tsconfig for type-checking and compilation as well.
+An exception being that this does not apply to referenced tsconfigs, where the imported file must also be included explicitly by the referenced tsconfig.
 In practice, this will be difficult and performance-heavy to implement.

 > [!TIP]
 > Use the [TSConfig Helper](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.vscode-tsconfig-helper) VS Code extension to easily debug which files are included by a tsconfig.